Creating My Own Blog

 Markdown + Automation

 This blog is written in Markdown format.
 And we have a fantastic Markdown-based note app called Obsidian (which is even free).
-It supports various platforms and has a well-developed plugin ecosystem.
+It supports various platforms and has a well-established plugin ecosystem.
 What I like most is that all data is stored locally.

 In other words, just write and save.
 Nothing else to do.